Surprise Confession, Epilogue

 "Your wife?"
 Inge replied, shocked, as the man she had come downstairs with brought in coffee for everyone.
 "Hawke, when did this happen?"

-"Thank you, Caitlin," Inge replied, "but...your apology is unnecessary.
-Maybe I was being...a little...what is the word I'm looking for?
-Ah, yes...a little forward with my affection toward String...but if everything that happened that day helped to bring you two together, then it was worth it, yes?"
+"Thank you, Caitlin," Inge replied, "but your apology is unnecessary.
+Maybe I was being a little—what is the word I'm looking for?
+Ah, yes—being a little forward with my affection toward Stringfellow, but if everything that happened that day helped to bring you two together, then it was worth it, yes?"

 "Definitely yes," Caitlin replied, smiling at Inge.
 "And, thank you.
 I did overreact that day—I mean, String saved your life, for heaven's sake.
 That was worth at least a hug, if not more.
+And besides—I realized after I said what I did that there was no way you could understand how I felt—and how I feel—about String—because neither one of you knew how I felt, until that moment.
 It's just—You have no idea how jealous I was that day, and then how embarrassed I got after what happened."

 "No apologies necessary, Inge," Caitlin said with a smile, reminding Hawke yet again why he loved her so much.
 "After all, like you said, you had no idea that String and I are married."
 Hawke was relieved that the two women seemed to be getting along well.